anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 Creating a new Feast repository in /Users/goku/Documents/madewithml/mlops/features.
 </pre>

-!!! note
-    Traditionally, the feature repository would be it's own isolated repository that other services will use to read/write features from but we're going to simplify it and create it directly in our application's repository.
+> Traditionally, the feature repository would be it's own isolated repository that other services will use to read/write features from but we're going to simplify it and create it directly in our application's repository.

 The initialized feature repository (with the additional file we've added) will include: